epljakic/ROS-TurtleBot3/README.md

 - Data manipulation.

 ### 2.Ros:
-- Implementation of kinematic control to a robot with differential drive.
+- Implementation of kinematic control of a robot with differential drive.

 ### 3.Ros:
-- Extracting lines/walls from the Lidar sensor measurements using Split and Merge algorithm.
+- Extraction lines/walls from Lidar sensor measurements using Split and Merge algorithm.

 ### 4.Ros:
 - Robot localization using Extended Kalman Filter and Lidar sensor.